-AM secures Ramses The Great and the Gold of the Pharaohs exhibition for Sydney
+The Australian Museum secures Ramses The Great and the Gold of the Pharaohs exhibition for Sydney.

-A $40 million Blockbuster Funding agreement by the NSW Government will enable the AM to host a new Egyptian touring exhibition, Ramses The Great and the Gold of the Pharaohs, is scheduled to open Summer 2023.
+A $40 million Blockbuster Funding agreement by the NSW Government will enable the AM to host a new Egyptian touring exhibition, Ramses The Great and the Gold of the Pharaohs, scheduled to open Summer 2023.